Skip to Content

 Placeholders

-Placeholders are meant to be replaced with a value (or values, in case of arrays).
-Their format depends on the type of the value, which is denoted internally by a single character.
+Placeholders are meant to be replaced with a value.
+The number on the placeholder indicates the index of the argument that was passed to the formatting function.
+The resulting format depends on the type of the value, which is denoted internally by a single character.
 The available ones are:

 • b — a boolean value